Marmare314/lemmify/README.md

 --- -->

-`new-subgroups`: Used to generate theorem functions and/or apply styling to subgroups.

 <!-- It also takes a `group` and optional styling
 parameters `thm-styling`, `thm-numbering`, `ref-styling`.
 But there is also the `subgroup-map` parameter, which